richMetellus/Wiki_NetworkEngineering/glossary.rst

         method of combining four SGMII lines into a 5 Gbit/s interface.
         QSGMII, like SGMII, uses low-voltage differential signaling (LVDS) for the TX and RX data, and a single LVDS clock signal.

+    1000BASE-LX
+        1000BASE-LX is a gigabit Ethernet standard over fiber optic.
+It is for operating on single mode fiber (SMF) or multimode fiber (MMF), with a long wavelength of 1270 to 1355 nanometers (typically 1310nm).
+        The ``LX`` stands for long reach.

+    1000BASE-SX
+        1000BASE-SX is a gigabit Ethernet standard over fiber optic.
+It is used for operating on multimode fiber with a short wavelength of 770 to 860 nanometers (typically 850nm).
+        The ``SX`` stands for **short reach over multimode fiber**

+    1000BASE-FX
+        No standards define 1000BASE-FX, but some media converter vendors call it gigabit ethernet (1000BASE) over fiber (FX).
+So we can see 1000BASE-SX, 1000BASE-LX, 1000BASE-EX, and 1000BASE-ZX variants
+        of 1000BASE-FX.